mthcht/awesome-lists/Lists/permissions/EntraID/README.md

 ### audit logs

-*for splunk users, the logs are often collected in sourcetype azure:aad:audit*
+*for splunk users, the logs are often collected in sourcetype azure:aad:audit by default*

 Assigned roles can be found with `category="RoleManagement" activityDisplayName="Add member to role" operationType="Assign"`